 - 14.1.
-The correct documentation must be in order and available on file (i.e., veterinary certificates, export permits and vaccinations history).
+The correct documentation must be in order and available on file (i.e., veterinary certificates, export permits and vaccinations history, etc.), and must be made available to the IM and South African competent authority when required.
 An electronic record keeping system must be implemented. - 14.2.
-The following records must be kept by the exporter and be made available for inspection to the veterinary authority of South Africa as and when required: - Records of continuous recording of the environmental temperatures and humidity by an automated recording system at all levels / decks on the ship where animals are kept. - b.
+The following records must be kept by the exporter and be made available for inspection to the veterinary authority of South Africa as and when required:

+- a.
+Records of continuous recording of the environmental temperatures and humidity by an automated recording system at all levels / decks on the ship where animals are kept. - b.
 Records of continuous recording of the ammonia levels by using an ammonia gas meter at least twice a day.
 Additional automatic monitors must be fitted at fixed positions where they will trigger an alarm signal when ammonia levels rise above the stipulated limits. - c.
-Duration of the journey. - d.
+Duration of the journey from South Africa to every ports of disembarkation. - d.
 Number and type of animals loaded at port of exit (including breed, sex, etc.). - e.
 Feed specification at the holding facilities and at sea. - f.
 SOP for feeding of the animals which must include the feeding intervals as well as the assigned responsibilities - g.
 Water quality monitoring record. - h.
 Loading and offloading plans and the expected duration. - i.
 Design drawing to indicate vessel layout with lairage sizes, location of ventilation chutes and location of water and feed troughs with specific parameters. - j.
 Qualification certificate of the on-board veterinarian and proof of registration with a veterinary statutory body. - k.
-List of veterinary medicines, products and equipment to be used on board. - I. Contingency plans for disease outbreak and adverse events during the journey. - m.
-Waste disposal plans and methods at sea in line with international maritime laws. - n.
-Vaccination and treatment records from the farms of origin and holding facilities. - o.
-Record for all treatments administered on-board. - p.
-Number of deaths as well as causes of deaths in the holding facilities prior to loading onto the vessel and on the vessel. - q.
-Diagnoses made on sick animals. - r.
-SOP for administering of medication to sick animals and the assignment of responsibilities. - s.
-Medical record of personnel on vessel working directly with the animals confirming that they are fit and health. - t.
-Records of daily checks of fire-extinguishers, water and feeding troughs, drains and lights. - u.
-Standard operating procedure for cleaning and sanitising of the vessel before loading and after loading. - v.
-Communication log for daily meetings with the on-board veterinarian and master of the ship. - 14.3 The following standard operating procedures must be developed and maintained: - Administering of medication to sick or injured animals and the assignment of responsibilities.
+Records of training of animal handlers - I. List of veterinary medicines, products and equipment to be used on board. - m.
+Contingency plans for disease outbreak and adverse events during the journey. - n.
+Waste disposal plans and methods at sea in line with international maritime laws. - o.
+Vaccination and treatment records from the farms/feedlots of origin and holding facilities. - p.
+Record for all treatments administered on-board. - q.
+Number of deaths as well as causes of deaths in the holding facilities prior to loading onto the vessel, during the voyage and during disembarkation at the port of destination. - r.
+Diagnoses made on sick animals. - s.
+SOP for administering of medication to sick animals and the assignment of responsibilities. - t.
+Medical record of personnel on vessel working directly with the animals confirming that they are fit and health. - u.
+Records of daily checks of fire-extinguishers, water and feeding troughs, drains and lights. - v.
+Standard operating procedure for cleaning and sanitising of the vessel before loading and after loading. - w.
+Communication log for daily meetings with the on-board veterinarian and master of the ship.

-- b.
+14.3 The following standard operating procedures must be developed and maintained:

+- a.
+Administering of medication to sick or injured animals and the assignment of responsibilities. - b.
 Humane killing of animals. - c.
 Maintenance of the captive bolt. - d.
 Sanitation and cleaning of the lairages and the vessel before loading, during transport at sea and at offloading at importing country. - e.
-Disposal of dead and euthanised animals - f.
-Disposal of faeces, urine and used bedding - g.
+Disposal of dead and euthanised animals. - f.
+Disposal of faeces, urine and used bedding.

+- g.
 Control of ventilation, temperature, ammonia and humidity levels. - h.
 Feeding of animals at the holding facilities and on the vessel. - i.
 Water desalination.